mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

             checkIfHasPrimary()
             return

+    if topologyDescription.maxElectionId is null:
+      topologyDescription.maxElectionId = description.electionId

+    if topologyDescription.maxSetVersion is null:
+      topologyDescription.maxSetVersion = description.setVersion

+    if (
-    if description.electionId is not null and ( topologyDescription.maxElectionId is null
+        description.electionId is not null and (description.electionId > topologyDescription.maxElectionId))
-        or description.electionId > topologyDescription.maxElectionId
+        or (description.setVersion is not null and (description.setVersion > topologyDescription.maxSetVersion)
     ):
         topologyDescription.maxElectionId = description.electionId

-    if description.setVersion is not null and ( topologyDescription.maxSetVersion is null
-        or description.setVersion > topologyDescription.maxSetVersion
-    ):
         topologyDescription.maxSetVersion = description.setVersion

     for each server in topologyDescription.servers: